• Share this on:

 • Always ask for the importer’s order specifications, packaging and labelling requirements.

-Delivery terms, officially known as Incoterms, depend on the type of distribution partner and their preferences regarding physical distribution.
-Importers generally prefer Free On Board (FOB) or Free Carrier (FCA) arrangements.
+Delivery terms (known as Incoterms) depend on the type of distribution partners and their preferences regarding physical distribution.
+In general, HDHT importers prefer Free On Board (FOB) or Free Carrier (FCA) arrangements.

 Tips: